reposense/RepoSense/docs/UserGuide.md

 ## Configuring a Repo to Provide Additional Data to RepoSense

-When a repo is being anlalyzed by RepoSense, there are **two ways repo owners can provide additional details to RepoSense**: using a config file, or annotating code using `@@author` tags.
+When a repo is being analyzed by RepoSense, there are **two ways repo owners can provide additional details to RepoSense**: using a config file, or annotating code using `@@author` tags.
 The two approaches are explained in the sections below.

 ### Using a Config File